Smartling/SmartlingHelp/_sections/managing-content.md

 ---

 The Smartling Dashboard is your home base for managing all of your translation content.
+This section will teach you to:

 * Create and manage [projects](/support/sections/projects/) to organize your content.
 * Set up custom&nbsp;[translation workflows](/support/sections/workflows/) for different types of content.